-Ms. Stéphany joined Zürich Opera House in 2012/13 where she made her debut as Cherubino in Mozart’s Le nozze di Figaro and Dorabella in Mozart’s Cosi fan tutte, further roles in Zürich include Siebel in Gounod’s Faust; Nicklausse in Offenbach’s Tales of Hoffmann; Minerva in Monteverdi’s Il Ritorno d’Ulisse in Patria.
-Her close relationship with Zürich Opera House continues into the future with Sesto in La Clemenzadi Tito, a new production of Purcell’s King Arthur, Charlotte in Werther and Romeo in Capuleti e i Montecchi.
+Anna was a member of the ensemble at Zürich Opera House from 2012-15, where she made her debut as Cherubino in Mozart’s Le nozze di Figaro and Dorabella in Cosi fan tutte.
+Further roles in Zürich include Siebel in Gounod’s Faust; Nicklausse in Offenbach’s Les contes d’Hoffmann; Minerva in Monteverdi’s Il Ritorno d’Ulisse in Patria.
+Her close relationship with the house has continued with Sesto in La Clemenzadi Tito, a new production of Purcell’s King Arthur, and upcoming performances as Romeo I Capuleti e i Montecchi and Charlotte Werther.

-Anna Stéphany has appeared as Rosina in Rossini’s Il barbiere di Siviglia at Théâtre du Châtelet, Paris; Annio in Mozart’s La clemenza di Tito at Aix-en-Provence; the title role in Charpentier’s Médée at Chicago Opera Theatre and in 2013 she covered Joyce di Donato in La Donna del Lago at the Royal Opera House, Covent Garden in 2013.
-She made her debut at the Bayerische Staatsoper in Munich stepping in as Annio in La Clemenza di Tito and returns later this season as La Musica and Speranza in Monteverdi’s L’Orfeo.
+One of her most coveted roles is Octavian in Strauss’s Der Rosenkavalier; she made her role debut to critical acclaim at the Bolshoi Theatre in 2011, and recently reprised the role for the Royal Swedish Opera.
+She made her critically acclaimed opera recording debut in 2013 in the title role of Handel’s Serse with Christian Curnyn and Early Opera Company.
+Anna has appeared as Rosina in Rossini’s Il barbiere di Siviglia at Théâtre du Châtelet, Paris; Annio in Mozart’s La clemenza di Tito at Aix-en-Provence; the title role in Charpentier’s Médée at Chicago Opera Theatre and in 2013 she covered Joyce di Donato in La Donna del Lago at the Royal Opera House, Covent Garden.
+She made her debut at the Bayerische Staatsoper in Munich stepping in as Annio in La Clemenza di Tito and returned last season as La Musica and Speranza in Monteverdi’s L’Orfeo.